bootphon/ABX-accent/README.md

 All you need to get started to work on the development data and the evaluation of AESRC is :

 - [The scripts](https://github.com/bootphon/ABX-accent/tree/main/abx-accent/scripts) used for preparation and evaluation process.
-- [The results data](https://github.com/bootphon/ABX-accent/tree/main/abx-accent/data) after the preparation and the evaluation process.
+- [The result's data](https://github.com/bootphon/ABX-accent/tree/main/abx-accent/data) after the preparation and the evaluation process.

 The setup procedure is described for Linux.
 It has been tested on several distributions (Ubuntu 16.04, Debian Jessie and CentOS 6).
-It should work as well on MacOS.
+It should work as well on macOS.

 Organisation
 ------------